-Recent FDA sampling and test results demonstrating methanol substitution for ethanol in hand sanitizer products have raised serious safety concerns.
+hand sanitizer products have raised serious safety concerns.
 Substantial methanol exposure can result in nausea, vomiting, headache, blurred vision, permanent blindness, seizures, coma, permanent damage to the nervous system, or death.
-Although all persons using these products on their hands are at risk, adolescents and adults who drink these products as an alcohol (ethanol) substitute and intentionally or via cross-contamination.
+Although all persons using these products on their handsare at risk, adolescents and adults who drink these products as an alcohol (ethanol) substitute andyoung children who accidentally ingest these products are most at risk for methanol poisoning.